akulubala/responsive-social-buttons/README.md

 - run `node_modules/.bin/webpack-dev-server` to create a local server at `http://localhost:8081` and watch for file changes.

 ## About
-responsive-social-buttons is a modify version of [rrssb](https://github.com/kni-labs/rrssb), add webpack, wechat, weibo support
+responsive-social-buttons is a modify version of [rrssb](https://github.com/kni-labs/rrssb), add webpack, wechat, weibo support, for more detail you can check original version